ARM-software/gator/README_Streamline.txt

 *** Building the gator daemon ***

 cd /path/to/gator/daemon-src
-tar -xzf gator-daemon.tar.gz
+tar -xzf gator-daemon.tar.gz (may need to issue with 'sudo') For Linux targets,
-For Linux,
-	build with 'make'
-For Android,
+	cd gator-daemon
+	make
+	gatord should now be created
+For Android targets (install the android ndk, see developer.android.com)
 	mv gator-daemon jni
-	install the android ndk, see developer.android.com
-	/path/to/ndk/ndk-build
+	ndk-build
-	gatord should now be created and located in libs/armeabi
+		or execute /path/to/ndk/ndk-build if the ndk is not on your path gatord should now be created and located in libs/armeabi

 *** Running gator ***